GSA-TTS/identity-handbook/_articles/partnerships-provision-test-users.md

 ---
-title: "Provisioning Test IAL2 Users for Partners"
+title: "Provisioning Test IDV Users for Partners"
 layout: article
-description: "The steps necessary to set up a collection of test users with IAL2 profiles for a partner in the sandbox."
+description: "The steps necessary to set up a collection of test users with IDV profiles for a partner in the sandbox."
 category: Partnerships
 ---

 On rare occasions, a partner may ask us to provision a collection of users with specific attributes on their behalf to facilitate testing.
 We may agree to do so **only in our sandbox environment** if the number of users needed is large enough where manually provisioning them would be cost prohibitive from a timing perspective (e.g. greater than 30).
-These users will be set up with dummy emails and backup codes for MFA, which will be shared with the partner after provisioning along with the secret key for resetting a user's password without deactivating their IAL2 profile.
+These users will be set up with dummy emails and backup codes for MFA, which will be shared with the partner after provisioning along with the secret key for resetting a user's password without deactivating their IDV profile.

 ## Requirements